-The Purdy Pro-Extra White Dove sleeve can be used with all paints and exterior stains, especially where a smooth, lint free finish is desired.
-White Dove series features a high-density woven cover, made of Dralon®, a derivative of nylon, which enables the paint to flow freely into and out of the cover for easy rolling and a high quality finish.
+The large core diameter holds 25-35% more paint which significantly helps to increase production.
+Use with all paints and exterior stains, particularly if you desire a smooth, lint free finish.
+The White Dove series features a high density woven cover which enables the paint to flow freely into and out of the cover, as well as a tapered ened to decrease tramlines.
+This results in both easy rolling and a high quality finish.

 - Holds 25-35% More paint than cheap alternatives

 - Load paint well and release evenly

 - Produces the smoothest finish on walled surfaces

 |Fabric Material||Woven Dralon Fabric|

 Investing in a good quality roller sleeve is a must.
 Cheaper covers tend to not hold enough paint and increase the time it takes to do a good job.
 Use a 3/8 inch (1 cm) nap for flat paint on walls and ceilings, 1 inch (2.5 cm) nap for rough surfaces like textured ceilings, and ¼ inch (.63 cm) nap for satin or semi-gloss paint.